New Suite of AI Reports to be Available from Vendors

 - partial interests

-has been amended to allow other professional affiliations to be noted.
-Additionally,
+been amended to allow other professional affiliations to be noted.
+Additionally, the forms now

-is needed in order to do an assignment properly and what will make the report readable
+needed in order to do an assignment properly and what will make the report readable to

-to clients.
-Furthermore, the appraiser is freed from items that were unique to lending
+clients.
+Furthermore, the appraiser is freed from items that were unique to lending or any

-or any other specific use.
-This approach allows the appraisal report to be value-centric
+other specific use.
+This approach allows the appraisal report to be value-centric instead of

-extend far beyond USPAP requirements.
-This allows the appraiser to have more control
+USPAP requirements.
+This allows the appraiser to have more control and flexibility.

 - letter size, which creates a more professional look.